nodesman/Android-Intuit-Money-Manager-Expenses-Sender/Readme.md

 The expenses are sent via SMS in the format:

-CASH <EXPENESE VALUE> <EXPENSE NAME> amount to the Intuit Money Manager phone number: 09212356239
+CASH &lt;EXPENESE VALUE&gt; &lt;EXPENSE NAME&gt; amount to the Intuit Money Manager phone number: 09212356239

 This application does NOT use any web service.